vsmid/rudimentary/README.md

 A small and simple JAVA based web services/applications framework.

+## Before anything

+This is very much a work in progress,

 ## Introduction

 It all started as a playground for the new Java module system and practicing some good old patterns.